Asegier/treeEditor/README.md

   ## Usage

   The editor should have preloaded branches when it is successfully connected to the SolarLEAP WiFi Router Digital Library.

+  Please check to see this is the case.

+  **Adding a new branch**

+  1. Press the Escape Key or the + sign at the top right

+  2. Click on Add New Branch

+  3. Type in relevant data such as branch name, where you want the branch to point towards.

+  4. Drag the branch after it is created to the correct branch location, making sure that the branch pointers **point to the correct location and do not break**

+  **Editing a Branch**

+  1. Click on the Pencil on the branch that you would like to edit

+  2. The sidebar on the right should slide out and you can edit relevant data and click Submit

+  **Removing a Branch**

+  1. Click on the X on the branch that you would like to delete **keep in mind that the branch will delete ALL OF ITS CHILDREN and subbranches**

   ## <-- Below is Create React App Documentation -->